The Flow Model At Work: Understanding Productivity And Engagement

 The flow model provides powerful insights into boosting productivity and motivation at work.

-By matching skills to challenge, minimizing distractions, tracking flow states, and structuring autonomous and engaging tasks, workers can unlock more frequent flow.
+Workers can unlock more frequent flow by matching skills to challenge, minimizing distractions, tracking flow states, and structuring autonomous and engaging tasks.

-Harnessing the flow model leads to greater workplace performance, creativity, and satisfaction.
+Harnessing the flow model leads to workplace performance, creativity, and satisfaction.